Homecoming - العودة للوطن

-A strong yellow-ray of light overexposes the side of the frame she’s sitting on the frame.
-On the opposite side, my mom’s presence is marked by her blue hair rollers, looking off the camera.
+A strong yellow-ray of light overexposes the side of the frame where she’s sitting on the frame.
+On the opposite hand, my mom’s presence is marked by her blue hair rollers, looking off camera.
 It’s been only three years since I was born.
-In the middle, Suhair sits with a white piece of cloth on her lap, her hands are gently complemented by the touch of her friend Amira.
-While Khadija sits silently on the ground in her short-sleeve white dress.
-It is the only photograph I have of my grandmother and her two daughters, my mother and auntie Suhir together.
+In the middle, Suhair sits with a white piece of cloth on her lap; her hands are gently complemented by the touch of her friend Amira. while Khadija sits silently on the ground in her short-sleeved white dress.
+It is the only photograph I have of my grandmother and her two daughters, my mother and Auntie Suhir, together.

 That cataclysmic event propelled my search for safety and belonging, but with time, the question became: when was I ever really home?
 All of us come and go, with no destination but a dream of an entrenched sense of self.
 The hunt for an anchored identity in a world that remains in a constant state of flux.